SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

 ## Various ways of using the task id `$SGE_TASK_ID`

-  1. formatting
+  1. formatting trick
   2. using `awk`
   3. using `sed`
   4. using `bc`
   5. using `cd`
   6. using `<<EOF`
-  7. using your own tool
+  7. using your own tool (sh, csh, awk, perl, python, C, Fortan, ...)

 ---